 - Social isolation

-I/O psychology emerged as a separate field of psychology in the early 1900s.
-It applies theories and methodologies from several other areas of psychology to organizational settings.
-The APA defines I/O psychology as "the scientific study of human behavior in the workplace."
-It goes on to describe the function of I/O psychologists as to "study and assesses individual, group and organizational dynamics in the workplace."
+I/O can apply theories and methodologies from several other areas of psychology to organizational settings.
+The APA defines I/O psychology as "the scientific study of human development and behavior in the workplace."
+It describes the function of I/O psychologists as to "study and assess individual, group and organizational dynamics in the workplace."

 I/O psychologists can assist businesses with a range of employee-related services, including:

-- Job analysis methods such as task analysis, questionnaires, and interviews
+- Job analysis methods like task analysis, questionnaires, and interviews

 - Recruitment, placement, and promotion of personnel

-- Performance appraisal, including analysis and management of the information, gathered
+- Performance appraisal, including analysis and management of files

-- Identifying, eliminating and preventing unacceptable workplace behaviors such as aggression and bullying
+- Identification, elimination, and prevention of unacceptable workplace behaviors such as aggression and bullying

-- Assessing and improving occupational health and job satisfaction, both of which affect employees' quality of life outside of work
+- Assessment and improvement of occupational health and job satisfaction, both of which affect employees' quality of life outside of work

-- Special education for gifted students as well as those with learning disabilities to help them achieve their full potential
+- Special education and support for gifted students as well as those with learning disabilities, to help them achieve their goals

 - Assessment of entire education programs

-- Developing new resources for use in the teaching-learning process
+- The development of new resources for use in the teaching-learning process

-Developmental psychology studies the changes which take place in humans throughout their lifetime.
+Developmental psychology focuses on the changes that can take place in humans throughout their lifetime.
 For this reason, it is sometimes referred to as life-span psychology.
 It seeks not only to identify the changes but also to understand why they happen and the factors which affect them.

 Developmental psychologists study the broad categories of physical, social, emotional, cognitive, personality, perceptual, and intellectual change.
-These can be narrowed to include:
+These can include:

-Forensic psychology involves the use of the theories and practices of psychology within the legal system.
-This is often seen in situations where forensic psychologists are called upon to give expert witness testimony in court cases.
-The field is much wider than this, however, as it also encompasses the effort to understand why persons commit crimes, display aggression, and engage in socially deviant behaviors.
+Forensic psychology can involve using the theories and practices of psychology within the legal system.
+It can be seen when forensic psychologists are called upon to give expert witness testimony in court cases.
+The forensic psychology field can also encompass the effort to understand why persons commit crimes, display aggression, and engage in socially deviant behaviors.

-Apart from private practice, forensic psychologists can be found working in prisons, law firms, rehabilitation centers, and police departments, among other settings.
-They are often required to work directly with lawyers, law enforcement officials, victims, accused and convicted persons, as well as the families of victims and offenders.
+Apart from practice, forensic psychologists can be found working in prisons, law firms, rehabilitation centers, and police departments, among other settings.
+They are often required to work directly with lawyers, law enforcement officials, survivors, accused and convicted persons, and the families of survivors and offenders.